mzattera/L101-compiler/README.md

 You need Xtext 24.0 Eclipse plugin and Java 21 installed to run the project.

 The ``eclipse`` folder is an Eclipse workbench with the entire project.
-Launch the application as an "Eclipse Application", create a Java project in the application workbench (you will be prompted to turn it into an Xtext project, say yes) and create a .l101 file; it will be automatically compiled when you save it or when you clean the project (this is a good way to recompile all examples).
+Launch the application as an "Eclipse Application", create a Java project in the application workbench (you will be prompted to turn it into an Xtext project, say yes) and create a ``.l101`` file; it will be automatically compiled when you save it or when you clean the project (this is also a good way to recompile all examples).

 The ``runtime-workbench`` folder contains an example workbench with many examples.